Eddy924/Eddy924/README.md

 - 👋 Hi, I’m @Kayden235
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to become a software engineer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything you will let me collab on.
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Kayden235/Kayden235 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.